 - States (assigned to Workflows): The various stages of content creation

 - Commands (assigned to States): Moves content from one state to another

 - Actions (assigned to Commands): Triggered actions when they're in a particular workflow state

 Content is visible in the Workbox where approvers can select workflows to see workflow states so they can approve/reject accordingly.

 Administrators can create Users, Roles, and Domains.
 Assigning security permissions to roles helps safeguard against users accessing content they’re not meant to.

 Security permissions to items are assigned in the Security Editor and viewed in the Access Viewer.
 Each item in the content tree displays the access rights roles are assigned with.

-1. Numbered versions: Items in the same language are versioned.
+- Numbered versions: Items in the same language are versioned

 Personalisation is the process of delivering the right content, to the right people at the right time.
 Users can assign rules to deliver an enriched user experience.

-There are 18 categories (or conditions).
-Each condition has its own set of rules that can be assigned to personalisation.
+Sitecore comes with many out-of-the-box categories (or conditions).
+Each condition has its own set of rules that can be assigned to content.